 Also called barbut, barbuta.
 An open-faced, usually shoulder-length Italian helmet, made in one piece, with a T-shaped face opening.
 Barbuta is the Italian term.
 A

-A full horse armour, which could include a crinet, crupper, flanchard, peytral, shaffron.
+A full horse armor, which could include a crinet, crupper, flanchard, peytral, shaffron.

 An open-faced helmet with a globular or conical skull enclosing the sides of the face and neck.
 Usually worn with and aventail, and occasionally a visor.
 See also aventail, hunskull, visor.

-A modern term for a visor with horizontal ridges, such as on ‘Maximilian’ German fluted armours of the early sixteenth century.
+A modern term for a visor with horizontal ridges, such as on ‘Maximilian’ German fluted armors of the early sixteenth century.

 Defensive circular plate suspended over the wearer’s armpit.